ecomplus/client/README.md

 [API reference](https://ecomgraphs.docs.apiary.io/#reference/products/recommended/list-recommended-items)

-Returns up to 12 recommended products, selecting the products that was more times bought together with the reference product.
+> Method to get a list of products to recommend together with one reference product.
-You should use it to do something like "who bought it, bought too".

 | Arguments | Type     | Required |
 | :---:     | :---:    | :---: |
 | callback  | Function | :heavy_check_mark: |
 | id        | String   | :heavy_check_mark: |

+Returns up to 12 recommended products, selecting the products that was more times bought together with the reference product.
+You should use it to do something like "who bought it, bought too".

 ```javascript
 EcomIo.getRecommendedProducts(callback, 'a00000000000000000000000')